jandahl/Basic-Tools/README.md

  Usually there's a help/usage screen if you run them without parameters.

+### `flaplogger`
+ Takes a host/ip that it then logs to screen when it tries to ping and whether it succeeded or not.
+Not updated since 2016 and not tested either.
+YMMV.

 ### `multitester`
  Tool that `ping`s, `curl`s and `netcat`s the target domain or IPv4 IP.
 No consideration made for IPv6, currently.
  It also verifies A og PTR records on the way through.